heshamabdelazim/Learn-Postman-with-me/README.md

 - Postman definition as a tool.
 - Postman interface
 - API requests methods & Status codes
-- General notes through the course
+- In the script section (for automation)
+- Variables
+- Most of assertions(checks) of an API

 ---
 ## First: Postman definition as a tool